50 Fun and Unique Things to Do in Gainesville TODAY

 As a non-profit organization dedicated to the conservation and education of bats and their habitats, Lubee Bat Conservancy supports both local and global efforts.

 Lubee Bat Conservancy.
 Fun things to do in Gainesville, Florida.
+Keep reading to discover Gainesville things to do.

 The center houses endangered bats in addition to maintaining active conservation and education programs, the only organization in the world to do so.

-You can head to Lubee Bat Conservancy to experience a bat tour for a unique opportunity to view some of the world’s most endangered bats, feed them and snap some incredible photos.
+You can head to Lubee Bat Conservancy to experience a bat tour for a unique opportunity to view some of the world’s most endangered bats, feed them, and snap some incredible photos.

 Address: 1309 NW 192nd Ave, Gainesville, FL 32609